A Massively Parallel Interior-Point Method for Arrowhead Linear Programs with Local Linking Structure: Computational experiments

 \subsection{Solution times of hierarchical approach on intractable models}

-Lastly, we present experiments on models that the original implementation of \PIPS could not efficiently solve.
-In \cref{tab:results}, we compare solution times obtained with the hierarchical approach, the original \PIPS, and the three commercial solvers, \CPLEX 22.1.1.0, \GUROBI 11, and \COPT 7.2.3 each run with 32 threads.
-Apart from the run time, we list model properties for each instance: the number of variables, constraints, nonzeros, and linking constraints (shortened as \textit{link. cons.}).
+Lastly, we present experiments on models that the original implementation of \PIPS could not solve efficiently.
+In \cref{tab:results}, we compare solution times obtained with \HSCA, the original \PIPS, and the three commercial solvers, \CPLEX 22.1.1.0, \GUROBI 11, and \COPT 7.2.3 each run with 32 threads.
+Apart from the run time, we list model properties for each instance: the number of variables (\textit{vars.}), constraints (\textit{cons.}), nonzeros (\textit{nnz.}), and linking constraints (\textit{link. cons.}).
+Variables, constraints, and nonzeros are given in millions (M).
 We write MEM whenever \PIPS crashes due to memory limitations on the compute nodes.
-For MISO\_DISP\_120 and MISO\_DISP\_488, we could not obtain results with the original \PIPS due to an error in underlying software packages.
-For these same instances, Solver 2 could not obtain optimal solutions but instead returned sub-optimal ones.
+For MISO\_DISP\_120 and MISO\_DISP\_488, we could not obtain results with the original \PIPS due to errors in underlying software packages.
+For these same instances, Solver 2 could not obtain optimal solutions but instead returned suboptimal ones.
 The respective times are marked with '*'.
-The amount of nodes used to obtain these results varies between 30 and 60.
-For SIMPLE\_4, the hierarchical approach splits the Schur complement into 4 layers and 3 for the other instances.
+The number of nodes used to obtain these results varies between 16 and 92; the column ``procs./nodes'' denotes for every instance the number of \MPI processes and compute nodes used.
+For SIMPLE\_4, MISO\_DISP\_120, and MISO\_DISP\_488, we use more nodes than indicated by the number of \MPI processes ($\lceil \frac{\text{\#procs}}{48} \rceil$, 48 cores per node), as we additionally run with two OpenMP threads per process.
+For SIMPLE\_4, \HSCA splits the Schur complement into 4 layers and 3 for the other instances.

-In line with the results presented in \cite{Rehfeldt2019_PIPSIPMpp}, \PIPS and the hierarchical approach often outperform commercial software.
+In line with the results presented in \cite{Rehfeldt2019_PIPSIPMpp}, \PIPS and \HSCA often outperform commercial software.
 This is especially visible in real-world MISO instances and larger SIMPLE instances.
-Overall, the hierarchical approach can achieve speed-ups of up to a factor of 15 in the presented instances.
+Overall, \HSCA can achieve speed-ups of up to a factor of 10 on the presented instances.
 Similar to \cref{fig:splitting}, we see that for the instances SIMPLE\_2 and SIMPLE\_3, either approach can outperform the other.
 This depends on the amount of linking constraints vs. the size of the diagonal blocks. \PIPS cannot efficiently solve many instances as it often runs out of memory when factorizing the Schur complement.
 None of the instances could be solved using the original \PIPS and \MAFiftySeven instead of \PARDISO.